mhamilt/FDPlate/README.md

 # FD_Plate
 C++ Finite difference plate

+All code tested with Xcode Version 8.2.1 (8C1002)
+4.2.1 Compatible Apple LLVM 8.0.0 (clang-800.0.42.1)

-Values inbetween the Edit Here banners can be changed
+Values inbetween the 'Edit Here' banners can be changed

 If running executable from command line, the first arguement is the output file name.